Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-payment-extensions/README.md

 ```

 2. Start Vendure, log in, and navigate to Settings > Payment Methods
-3. Choose `settleWithoutPaymentChecker` as the `Payment eligibility checker`, and then select the `CustomerGroup` whose members are expected to be eligible for this `PaymentMethod`.
+3. Choose `isCustomerInGroupPaymentChecker` as the `Payment eligibility checker`, and then select the `CustomerGroup` whose members are expected to be eligible for this `PaymentMethod`.

 4. Choose `settleWithoutPaymentHandler` as `Payment handler`
 5. Click `Save`